Mariah Carey Seemingly Caught Lip-Syncing In New Video After Fall During Las Vegas Residency

 — FascinatedMC (@FascinatedMC) July 6, 2018

-Carey also seemed savvy to the pretty awkward moment, shrugging and kicking up her foot as her dancer attempted to picked up the box and she tried to sit back down.
-She also barely missed a beat a she continued to perform for her fans.
+Carey also seemed savvy to the pretty awkward moment, shrugging and kicking up her foot as her dancer attempted to pick up the box and she tried to sit back down.
+She also barely missed a beat as she continued to perform for her fans.

 But while the star managed to recover in style, of course, this isn’t the first time Mariah has suffered a lip-sync fail.